Texas Republican congressman retiring as GOP departures rise

-WASHINGTON (AP) — Yet another Texas Republican congressman is announcing his retirement, two GOP officials said Monday, as the party’s mounting departures make it increasingly unlikely it will be able to regain the House majority in next year’s elections.
+WASHINGTON (AP) — Another Texas Republican congressman announced his retirement Monday as the party’s mounting departures made it increasingly unlikely it will be able to regain the House majority in next year’s elections.

-Rep. Kenny Marchant, an eight-term veteran, planned to announce his decision on Monday, the officials said.
-That would make him the 10th GOP representative to say he won’t run for re-election next year and the seventh in the past two weeks.
+Rep. Kenny Marchant’s decision made him the 10th GOP representative to say he won’t run for re-election next year and the seventh in the past two weeks.

-He’s also the fourth Texas GOP congressman to say he is leaving.
+Marchant, 68, gave no specific reason for his retirement in a written statement, saying “It is time” and adding, “I am looking forward to finishing out my term and then returning to Texas to start a new chapter.”

+An eight-term veteran from a suburban district between Dallas and Fort Worth, Marchant’s victory margins have been narrowing in recent elections.
+He was re-elected by a 3 percentage point margin last year, but had won by 17 percentage points in 2016 and by 33 percentage points in 2014.

 While Texas has been reliably Republican for decades, the state has been trending toward Democrats lately, especially in its growing suburbs.

-Marchant, 68, was reelected by a 3 percentage point margin last year from his suburban district between Dallas and Fort Worth.
-He’d won by 17 percentage points in 2016 and by 33 percentage points in 2014.
+Marchant is the fourth Texas GOP congressman to say he is leaving.

 Last November, a pair of Democratic challengers defeated GOP incumbents in the Dallas and Houston suburbs.
 Republican Sen. Ted Cruz defeated his Democratic challenger, then-Rep. Beto O’Rourke, by just 3 percentage points.